 Iovan and Lantz team up again for AJPH article on Pay for Success and population health

-“‘Pay for Success’ Projects: financing interventions that address social determinants of health in 20 countries,” a journal article by Ford School researchers Samantha Iovan and Paul Lantz, along with student Shoshana Shapiro (PhD ‘21), was published in the American Journal of Public Heath (AJPH), one of the field’s most prominent journals.
+“‘Pay for Success’ Projects: financing interventions that address social determinants of health in 20 countries,” a journal article by Ford School researchers Samantha Iovan and Paula Lantz, along with student Shoshana Shapiro (PhD ‘21), was published in the American Journal of Public Health (AJPH), one of the field’s most prominent journals.

 The article used an innovative global landscape surveillance system to track and analyze data on all 82 pay-for-success (PFS) projects that launched through 2017, including projects in over 20 countries.
 They found that “all launched projects to date have implemented interventions aimed at improving the structural and intermediary social determinants of health, primarily in socioeconomically disadvantaged populations.”
 The interventions address issues of education, employment, income, material circumstances and needs, and psychosocial and behavioral factors, which have all been shown to influence health.